sabidhasan/country-bot/README.md

 - `opencv-python`
 - `numpy`
 - `BotFakeRPi` (for testing; adapted from https://github.com/sn4k3/FakeRPi)
-- Pillow and its dependencies, which require the following on RPi
+- PIL and its dependencies, which require the following on RPi
   - `sudo apt-get install libopenjp2-7`
   - `sudo apt install libtiff5`
 - `Flask` for webserver
+  - cd into `/wesberver`, run `python3 app.py`
+- `SQLAlchemy` for database management
+- `VueCLI` for front end and `npm` package manager and `NodeJS`
+  - Build front end by cd into `/webserver/frontend`
+  - `npm run build` - the resulting dist folder contains built files; `app.py` serves these
+- Build database for training data by using
+  - `python migrate.py` in the webserver directory.
+This creates a database using model in the file

 # References